Dial Books for Young Readers

 Nancy's Featured Titles

-Lily Malcom Vice President and Executive Art Director
+Lily Malcom, Vice President and Executive Art Director

 Lily Malcom (she/her) is the VP and Executive Art Director of Dial Books for Young Readers, an imprint of Penguin Random House.
 As an art director, she has had the privilege to work with many talented, award-winning artists, among them David Small, Jon Agee, Jerry Pinkney, Judy Schachner, Erin E. Stead, Tao Nyeu, Zachariah OHora, William Wegman, and Corinna Luyken to name a few.